Optimal portfolio under ratio-type periodic evaluation in stochastic factor models under convex trading constraints: Auxiliary Parameterized Model and Unconstrained Problem

 For any given $\nu\in\mathcal{D}$, we consider a new financial market $\mathcal{M}_{\nu}$ with one bond and $n$ stocks

 Furthermore, for given $\nu\in\mathcal{D},\eta\in\mathcal{H}$ we denote

-We can then interpret the parameter process $\nu\in\mathcal{D}$ as the constraint parameter as the unconstrained optimal solution in the fictitious market model \eqref{new-fic-model} will be the optimal solution in the original market model satisfying the convex trading constraints.
+We can interpret the parameter process $\nu \in \mathcal{D}$ as the constraint parameter that transforms the original constrained market into a fictitious unconstrained market.
+Specifically, when $\nu$ satisfies some conditions, the unconstrained optimal solution in the fictitious market model \eqref{new-fic-model} coincides with the optimal solution in the original market model that satisfies the convex trading constraints $K$.
 We also interpret the parameter process $\eta\in\mathcal{H}$ as the market completion parameter because the dual problem can be formulated as a minimization problem over $\eta\in\mathcal{H}$, and the dual optimizer will provide the optimal wealth for the auxiliary constrained terminal wealth optimization problem in stochastic factor models via the duality relationship.
 In addition, the dynamics of the two processes $(Y_t)_{t\geq 0}$ and $(Z_{t}^{\nu,\eta})_{t\geq 0}$ can be rewritten as

 The wealth process $X^{\nu}\equiv X^{x,y,\pi,\nu}$, under a given portfolio $\pi$ in $\mathcal{M}_{\nu}$, satisfies

 One can also verify that

 Additionally, an application of It\^o's formula to the product of processes $Z^{\nu,\eta}$ and $X^{\nu}/B^{\nu}$ yields that